Information and Policies

 Getting Started in the Major: Frosh

-Students interested in the combined major in LALS and politics are encouraged to enroll in LALS 1 and one lower-division politics course, chosen from POLI courses 1-79, at their earliest opportunity.
+Students interested in the combined major in LALS and politics are encouraged to enroll in the one required LALS lower-division course, chosen from LALS 1 or LALS 5 or LALS 10, and one lower-division politics course, chosen from courses numbered 1-70, at their earliest opportunity.

 Transfer Information and Policy

-Students planning to apply in this major are not required to complete specific major preparation courses for consideration of admission to the University of California, UC Santa Cruz.
+Students planning to apply in this major are not required to complete specific major preparation courses for consideration of admission to UC Santa Cruz.

 Transfer Admission Screening Policy